Pseudoeurycea amuzga

 Pseudoeurycea amuzga, which has been given the common name of Sierra de Malinaltepec salamander, is a species of salamander in the family Plethodontidae.
-It is endemic to Mexico and known only from Sierra de Malinaltepec, a part of Sierra Madre del Sur in the Guerrero state.
+It is endemic to Mexico and known only from Sierra de Malinaltepec, a part of Sierra Madre del Sur in the state of Guerrero.

 Its natural habitats are mixed montane forests at elevations of 1645–1740 m above sea level.
 It has been found under rocks, in holes, and under the bark of trees.
 It is threatened by habitat loss caused by small-scale farming and wood extraction.